 There’s been a lot of information floating around lately about the so-called “Freon ban” that’s set to go into effect in 2020.
 If you follow the HVAC industry even slightly, this news has been impossible to avoid.
-A refrigerant which for many years was an industry standard in air conditioning equipment, the EPA has found that Freon contributes significantly to the rise of greenhouse gasses, including HCFCs (hydrochlorofluorocarbons,) which are extremely toxic to the ozone layer.
+A refrigerant that for many years was an industry-standard in air conditioning equipment, the EPA has found that Freon contributes significantly to the rise of greenhouse gasses, including HCFCs (hydrochlorofluorocarbons,) which are extremely toxic to the ozone layer.
 Because of this, they have barred the manufacturing or importing of Freon, known technically as “R-22,” starting in 2020.
 However, while many seem to understand the basics of the EPA’s proposed regulations, there are still a lot of misconceptions regarding the specifics.
-Keep reading to learn what you need to know about the 2020 Freon ban, and contact our Grimes HVAC experts at Golden Rule Plumbing, Heating & Cooling for all your air conditioning needs.
+Keep reading to learn what you need to know about the 2020 Freon ban and contact our Grimes HVAC experts at Golden Rule for all your air conditioning needs.

 R‑22 Regulations: True & False

 Perhaps the most significant misconception surrounding the EPA’s decision to eliminate the production of Freon is that it is something new.
 The government agency first found that R-22 was bad for the environment back in 1987.
 Since then, the EPA has been taking steps to reduce the availability of Freon in the United States, with efforts kicking up speed in 2004.
 Beginning in 2010, new regulations banned HVAC systems from using the coolant altogether, with the official phaseout going into effect in 2015.
 January 1st of next year remains the target date for complete stoppage of all Freon manufacturing and importing.